-Although The Sistine Chapel would overshadow a lot of the art in the Palace, Raphael still completed notable paintings lauded as some of the finest of European Art.
-For example, The School of Athens and various Madonnas but we'll get to that later.
+Although The Sistine Chapel overshadowed a lot of the art in the Palace, Raphael still completed notable paintings which are lauded as some of the finest of European Art.
+For example, The School of Athens and various Madonnas.

-Trivia - Raphael was not only an artist but also an architect who, after the death of Bramante, became the architect responsible for St Peter's in 1514.
+In addition to his artworks, Raphael was also an architect who, after the death of Bramante, became the architect responsible for St Peter's in 1514.

 Famous Paintings by Raphael

 Along with paintings, he also designed tapestries too!
 Here's a look at some of the paintings which made Raphael a master artist of the High Renaissance era.

 School of Athens (1509-1511)

 This painting can be considered Raphael's finest Fresco painting.
 The School of Athens portrays major figures from wisdom, knowledge, philosophy and science.
 They are all sharing (but probably arguing) their ideas and learning from each other.

 Pythagoras, Ptolemy, Zoroaster, Socrates and Euclid are included but Plato and Aristotle are the central figures.
 It's the latter whose philosophies influenced Christianity.

 There are two things you need to know before we delve into this painting: